 We got some seared tiger prawns with basil pesto and chaat masala, and salmon on ricotta gnocchi with herb butter.

 Both of them were absolutely amazing but I have to give a special mention to the salmon, which was absolute sublime.
-It was cooked just right, the asparagus & gnocchi complimented it perfectly – add buttery sauce & some micro greens on top & the whole dish was sublime.
+It was cooked just right, the asparagus & gnocchi complimented it perfectly – add buttery sauce & some micro greens on top & the whole dish was superlative.
 Easily the best prepared salmon I’ve ever eaten & I order salmon whenever I see it on the menu anywhere.

 And finally, we shared a dessert – warm bread pudding with roasted bananas & bourbon ice cream.
 A perfect dessert to end a perfect meal.